abhinavk99/jikanpy/V4_upgrade_changes.md

 - `/season` is now `/seasons` with different parameters
 - `/schedule` is now `/schedules` with query parameters instead of url params
 - `page` is now a query param instead of a url append
+- `/top`'s `subtype` url params are now replaced with query params
+- `/genre` is renamed to `/genres` and only returns a list of genres with MAL urls.
+Paging no longer supported

 ## Things new in v4